-AFL 5010, English in the EU (also referred to as English V) is a Content and Language Integrated (CLIL) course that focusses on English as an administrative language of the European Union, while providing information about the European institutions and the ways in which they operate.
-The course is aimed at third-year undergraduates, and successful completion of AFL 4010 is normally a requisite for enrollment.
+AFL 5010, English in the EU (also referred to as English V) was a Content and Language Integrated (CLIL) course that focused on English as an administrative language of the European Union, while providing information about the European institutions and the ways in which they operate.
+The course was aimed at third-year undergraduates.

-On successful completion of the course, students should:
+On successful completion of the course, students were expected to:

 - be familiar with the discourse used in EU documents;

 - be able to study and analyse EU documents, including research tenders, announcements, treaties, etc.;